Find Business Schools

 Find Schools Near

-Life As an Equal Opportunity Representative or Officer
+What Does it Take to Be an Equal Opportunity Representative or Officer?

 Job Description & Duties Monitor and evaluate compliance with equal opportunity laws, guidelines, and policies to ensure that employment practices and contracting arrangements give equal opportunity without regard to race, religion, color, national origin, sex, age, or disability.